ashwinGokhale/WordOfTheDayTwitterBot/README.md

 # WordOfTheDayTwitterBot
 All the code is in this repo.
-Check it out @WordOfTheDayEn
+Check it out @WordOfTheDayUSA